tseymourmusic/4iAI-Monograph/implementation/CASE_STUDY_CS-2E-2026-0809.md

 ### **4.3 Heuristic Compression Rate**

 During the 30-minute mobile recovery walk, the subject achieved total theoretical closure on the 2e Asymmetry-Symmetry Paradox.
-What typically requires months or years of retrospective psychoanalytic exploration was synthesised, mapped, and documented into an enterprise-grade clinical framework in real time while actively moving.
+What typically requires months or years of retrospective psychoanalytic exploration was synthesised, mapped, and documented into an enterprise-grade clinical open standard in real time while actively moving.

 ## **5. CLINICAL DISCUSSION \& CONCLUSION**